anyc/sparsefs/README.md

 SparseFS
 --------

-FUSE client that creates a sparse view of an existing filesystem
+FUSE client that creates a sparse view of one or more directories

 Usage
 -----

 ```
-usage: ./sparsefs sourcedir mountpoint [options]
+usage: ./sparsefs [options] mountpoint

 general options:
     -o opt,[opt...]        mount options